raspberrypilearning/magic-8-ball/software.md

 # Software installation

-Connect your Sense HAT and boot up the Pi.
+Connect your Sense HAT and boot up the Raspberry Pi.

 First update and upgrade your system by entering the following commands into a terminal window (while connected to the internet):